 - Offer practical support, such as going with them to appointments.

 - Don’t tell them to forget about the assault.
-It will take them time to deal with their feelings and emotions.
+It will take time for them to deal with their feelings and emotions.
 You can help by listening and being patient.
-Find your nearest rape and sexual assault services, including sexual assault referral centres.
+Find your nearest rape and sexual assault services, including SARCs.